rdebusscher/microstream-cdi-patterns/README.md

 }
 ```

+Although the MicroProfile Config specification describes that the conversion should be performed during the deployment of the application to determine the validity of the configuration, the _StorageManager_ is not created at deployment time.
+Only the configuration properties are read and an `EmbeddedStorageFoundation` is created, but the actual instantiation of the _StorageManager_ is delayed until it is actually used by the application by using a Proxy.

+See _MicroProfile Config converter_ section.

 # Proposed changes

 The following is the list of proposed changes to make the code (of your application) better structured and integration with MicroStream easier.